Mari Boine gives us insights into her music, her life, the Sámi people, and more.

 This has been traditional food for generations.”

-The use of each part of the animal points to the practice of not wasting any food, making the most out of it, and in doing so, ultimately, respecting nature.
+The use of each part of an animal points to the practice of not wasting any food, making the most out of it, and in doing so, ultimately, respecting nature.
 This is how the people of Sámi-eana have lived for centuries.

 So, is Sámi-eana where Boine feels most at peace, most creative?